SonarSource/sonar-scanner-msbuild/README.md

 Check out the [contributing](CONTRIBUTING.md) page to see the best places to log issues and start discussions.

+## Security Issues

+If you believe you have discovered a security vulnerability in Sonar's products, please check [this document](./SECURITY.md)

 ## License

 Copyright 2016-2024 SonarSource.